System Design Space

 Quick Rules

-• Validate decisions on peak traffic profile, not only average load.
+• Validate the choice on peak load and degraded-node scenarios, not only on average traffic.

 Common Mistakes

-• Choosing an algorithm without profiling traffic shape (request duration, burst, key skew).
+• Choosing an algorithm without profiling request duration, burst shape, and key skew.

-• Using Consistent Hashing without virtual nodes and hot-key monitoring.
+• Using Consistent Hashing without virtual nodes or hot-key monitoring.

-• Ignoring health checks and slow-start for new instances.
+• Ignoring health checks, slow start, and safe connection draining for new instances.

-• Treating active connections as the only load metric without CPU/RPS/p99 latency.
+• Treating active connections as the only load metric while ignoring CPU, RPS, and p99 latency.

-• Mixing sticky and non-sticky routing without an explicit fallback policy.
+• Mixing sticky and non-sticky routing without a clear fallback policy.

-4Failover is tested for both hard shutdown and node degradation.
+4The algorithm is tested for both node shutdown and degraded-node scenarios.

 Related chapters